The-Grand-Combination/The-Grand-Combo/README.md

 TGC adds new unique buildings and population types to enhance the player's experience.

-With Banks and Universities the player has new playstyles and new ways of spending money.
-Universities are expensive but will provide prestige and a steady source of research points, giving the player the opportunity of pulling ahead on research and becoming a technological power house.
-Development Banks will help local land owners develop their farms and greatly increase farming capacity, giving the player the opportunity to invest in RGO instead of only industrialization.
+Banks and Universities provide the player with new playstyles and methods to spend money.
+Universities are costly, but they provide prestige and a steady source of research points,  giving the player the opportunity of pulling ahead on research and becoming a technological powerhouse.
+Development banks will assist local landowners in developing their farms and considerably increasing farming capacity, allowing the player to invest more in RGO rather than just industrialisation.

-With Pioners and Tribesmen the player will have an unique expansion and colonization experience.
-Pioners are a special type of pop that can work both as a farmer and a soldier, appearing mostly in the american frontier.
-Tribesmen are also special pop types, they are hard to assimilate and don't plan to work for their colonizers, cause of course, a native wouldn't simply pick a hoe and start farming as soon as someone colonize their land, rigth?
+With Pioneers and Tribesmen the player will have an unique expansion and colonization experience.
+Pioneers, usually seen on the American frontier, are a special pop that can work as both a farmer and a soldier, a workers always ready to get his trusty rifle and protect his land.
+Tribesmen are similarly unique pops; they are difficult to integrate and have no plans to in working for their colonizers, cause of course, why would a native pick up a hoe and start farming as soon as someone claim their lands?

 <br clear="left"/>